CONNECT-Solution/CONNECT/README.md

         $ cd Product/Production/Deploy/
         $ mvn clean install -P PD

-You can find more details about build the source at: [Build the Source](https://connectopensource.atlassian.net/wiki/display/CONNECT4/Building+CONNECT+4.4+from+Source)
+You can find more details about build at: [Build the Source](https://connectopensource.atlassian.net/wiki/display/CONNECT4/Building+CONNECT+4.4+from+Source)

 ######Altering targeted application server
 For some application server deployments the generated .ear needs different dependencies.
 Follow below wiki links for CONNECT supported application server build and deployment steps.